 As parents/grandparents, we name grace—God’s gentle, guiding presence—by leading our children in the ways of love and compassion, by sharing the Gospel of the Good Shepherd, and by praying with —helping them to recognize and listen to Jesus—the Voice of truth, beauty, love.

-Though deceased for seven years, I continue to hear my mother’s shepherding voice: “Just have faith.”
+Though deceased for ten years, I continue to hear my mother’s shepherding voice: “Just have faith.”
 “The most important thing is to be kind.”
 “God has a better plan for you.”
 She often lovingly cautioned: “Be careful.”
 “Pray about it.”
 And, sometimes, her love was voiced in a forceful, “No, you may not go because I love you.”
 Through a lifetime of love and faithfulness, my mother’s voice rings true as it continues to reverberate the voice of Jesus, the Good Shepherd.
 When my heart hears her, I hear Him.
 Now, that’s good news!

 Which aspect of the Good Shepherd would appeal to your child right now?